-I love the brevity of this one as well as what it's able to accomplish in 10 minutes.
+I love the brevity of this writing podcast as well as what it’s able to accomplish in 10 minutes.
 Powerhouse writers like Roxane Gay, Anita Shreve, and Atul Gawande have all been interviewed.
-You'll learn more about the writing life and writing process than about the author's latest book, which I like.
+You’ll learn more about the writing life and writing process than about the author’s latest book, which I like.

 I’m creating a reading list based on authors I’ve heard on here, whose work I haven’t yet read, and it’s also sparked some suggestions of comp tales, so those are the biggest value-adds for me.

 The 10 minute time frame makes it a super approachable way to stay up to date with writers, even if you don’t have the time to read as often as you like.